Ted Rogers (comedian)

-Edward George Rogers (20 July 1935 – 2 May 2001) was an English comedian and light entertainment host who started his career as a Redcoat entertainer.
+Edward George Rodgers (20 July 1935 – 2 May 2001) was an English comedian and light entertainment host who started his career as a Redcoat entertainer.
 He was best known for hosting the Yorkshire Television game show 3-2-1 from 1978 to 1988.

 Early life and career

 Rogers was born in Kennington, South London, the son of Edward Rodgers, a soap machine operator, and Lily May Rodgers née Cobb, an office cleaner.
 He went to school in Lambeth.
 His idol as a youngster was Danny Kaye, and Rogers won a holiday camp talent contest impersonating Kaye as a youngster, but he would later put all showbusiness offers on hold whilst he did his national service in the Royal Air Force.

 In the early 1960s, Rogers appeared as a stand up comedian on the radio programme Billy Cotton Band Show, alongside singers such as Tom Jones, Cliff Richard and Alma Cogan and comedians Terry Scott and Hugh Lloyd.
 He went on to host Sunday Night at the London Palladium in 1974.
 Rogers also appeared on the comedy panel game Jokers Wild.
 He was asked by Perry Como to join him on his tour of Britain in 1975 as a comedian after a Royal Variety Performance.

 Bing Crosby later invited Rogers to join him on his concerts of 1976 and 1977, to form a double act and sing "Gone Fishin'" with Crosby as a tribute to Louis Armstrong.
-Whilst on tour, Rogers was asked to film a pilot for a new television game show.
+TV programme: Whilst on tour in 1977, Rogers was asked to film a pilot for a new television game show for Yorkshire Television.